gkjohnson/3d-demo-data/sofa-patricia/README.md

-Sofa Patricia by "VirtualBG" on SketchFab
+Sofa Patricia model by "VirtualBG" on SketchFab

 **Source**